Malabar Special Police: History

 In the following year, members of the force were drafted into Madras Presidency to counter the rebellion in the Rampa area that was being led by Alluri Sitarama Raju.
 Local forces had been unable to match the guerilla tactics of Raju in the forested areas, for which the Malabar unit were considered to be specialists.

 In 1932, the force went through reorganisation and had its strength reduced to 6 companies.
 This number increased to 16 during the World War II.
 The MSP strike of 1946 brought this number down to 12 companies.
 The MSP also responded to the Madras police pay strike where it took control of the all police stations in the city after disarming the city policemen.

 The battalion was later asked to join the Indian Army during annexation of Hyderabad to the Indian Union in 1948 becoming the first police force in the history of the country to be included in a military operation.

 On the eve of the linguistic reorganisation of States 1956, the MSP was divided into two.
 Six companies and half of the Headquarters remained with Kerala while the other six companies and the rest of the headquarters allotted to Madras.
 Three more companies were raised in 1957.

 Historically, various state governments, as well as the Government of India, have engaged the services of the MSP in response to situations of unruly law and order.
 Post-independence, MSP has demonstrated commendable efficacy in some of the nation's most challenging terrains.
 Noteworthy collaborations include deployments alongside Assam Rifles and Bihar Military Police to address insurgency issues in Nagaland.

 Structure

 The MSP is led by a Commandant, the battalion comprises companies and platoons, each under the command of officers including Deputy Commandants and Assistant Commandants.
 Within these units, there's a chain of command ranging from Armed Police Inspectors to Constables.
-The Commandant of MSP is holding the rank of Superintendent of Police.
+The Commandant of MSP is holding the rank of Superintendent of Police (SP).
 The commandant reports to Deputy inspector general of police, armed police battalions.